Table of Contents

 - You cannot split into an exact duplicate.
 One element minimum will always change, HOWEVER, with the most recent colour effect updates, it does appear you can receive the same pair of effects with a different colour after you split.

-- Your first split will always be one of the two more common backgrounds ONLY (Rainbow or Hexagon)
+- Your first split will always be one of the two more common backgrounds ONLY (Prism or Hexagon)

 - Your second split WILL be guaranteed both a background and particle effect